 With the IP configuration and the above keys set, a very simple email will be transmitted at the completion of the Boot (power-on reset process).
 Using additional Registry entries this email may be highly customized.
-You can specify multiple recipients and even attach files like jniorboot.log conveying the information of interest.
+You can specify multiple recipients and even attach files conveying required information.